 Example 1: 1.0 FTE Employee requests a half day of Legal Holiday on Independence Day as of 6/1, because they do not want to use 8.0 hours of legal holiday for Independence Day.
 The 4.0 hours of Legal Holiday are not changed to 8.

 Example 2: 1.0 Employee requests a half day of Vacation on Labor Day as of 8/1.
 The vacation hours entered on Labor Day would be ignored by the legal holiday load, the system did not see a pre-existing Legal Holiday take, so it loads 8.0 hours.
 The employee will have 12.0 hours total on this day and intervention by a payroll coordinator will be required.

 RECORDING A FLOATING HOLIDAY

 - Document 16688 is unavailable at this time.

 - AM - Managing Absences for a Prior Pay Period - Payroll Coordinator

 - AM - Results by Calendar

-- AM - Entering Absences via UWS Absences page for University Staff (Classified) employees (Payroll Coordinators)
+- AM - Entering Absences via UWS Absences Page for University Staff Employees (Payroll Coordinators)